-The French scientist Louis Pasteur (1822-1895) achieved outstanding achievements in the fields of physics, chemistry, microbiology, agronomy and medicine.
+The French scientist Louis Pasteur (1822-1895) made outstanding achievements in the fields of physics, chemistry, microbiology, agronomy and medicine.
 He was born in the western French town of Dôle in the department of Jura.
-It is in the very area where the famous Vin Jaune is produced in the Château-Chalon appellation.
+In fact, in the very region where the famous Vin Jaune is produced in the Château-Chalon appellation.
 As early as 1857, he succeeded in proving the involvement of microorganisms in alcoholic fermentation.
-Until then the process was unknown.
-In 1861 he realised that yeasts consume much less sugar in the presence of oxygen or in an aerobic environment than in an anaerobic environment.
-In this context, the "Pasteur effect" or "Crabtree effect" is also referred to.
-His numerous studies of decay and fermentation led him to discover microorganisms and, in 1865, to a process to prevent decomposition, pasteurisation, which was named after him.
+Until then, the process was unknown.
+In 1861, he recognised that yeasts consume much less sugar in the presence of oxygen or in an aerobic environment than in an anaerobic environment.
+In this context, we also speak of the "Pasteur effect" or "Crabtree effect".
+His numerous investigations of putrefaction and fermentation led him to the discovery of micro-organisms and in 1865 to a process that prevented decomposition, the pasteurisation named after him.